awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/monitor_job.md

 ## Results

-You can check progress by running these commands in the Cloud9 terminal:
+You can check progress by running these commands in the Terminal:

 ```
 while [ true ]